Date of last update: 21 March 2017

-Types of cookie used on the Hargreaves Lansdown website
+Types of cookie used on our websites

-Session cookies are stored on your computer and remain available for the duration of your visit to our website.
+Session cookies are stored on your computer and remain available for the duration of your visit to our websites.
 When you close your browser, any session cookies that have been set will be automatically removed from your computer’s memory.

 Persistent cookies are stored on your computer and remain there until they reach their expiration date or you choose to delete them.
 At this point, the browser will delete the cookie from your computer’s hard drive.
-Whilst the persistent cookie is present, the website that created it will have access to that cookie each time you return to that particular site.
+Whilst the persistent cookie is present, the website that created it will have access to that cookie each time you return to that particular website.

 First and third party cookies - whether a cookie is 'first' or 'third' party refers to the website/service placing the cookie.
 First-party cookies are those set by us.
 Third-party cookies are cookies that are authorised by us but provided via one of our suppliers.
 In some limited cases, we may use our suppliers to manage some of these cookies for us, but we never allow any third party to use these cookies for their own purposes.